RanaUniverse/a3_ubuntu_settings/README.md

 # Ubuntu Desktop Settings 🖥️

-I last worked on 27 February 2025.

 ## This Project is for change the Desktop Interface and Settings for Ubuntu Linux Distributions. 🎨

-[This Repository](./) is for the automation of my favourite customization to the interface of the Ubuntu os.
+[This Repository](./) is for the automation of my favourite interface & customization to the Ubuntu os for PC.

 It will also help me to access my Favourite Shortcut Keys Combinations easily.

-This is My Favourite Optimized & Minimal interface settings for Ubuntu for easy to use and easy to access .
+This is My Favourite Optimized & Minimal interface settings for Ubuntu for easy to use and easy to access.